mesmacosta/datacatalog-fileset-exporter/TUTORIAL.md

 </walkthrough-editor-open-file> file, and find the 5.
 Export Filesets to CSV file section.
 This section explains the CSV columns created when the Python CLI is executed.

-## Executing the CLI
+## Set Up the Service Account

 First, let's set up the Service Account.
+(You may skip this, if you already have your Service Account)

 Start by setting your project ID.
 Replace the placeholder to your project.
 ```bash